-MCSS seeks to remain abreast of new knowledge emerging from experts in the field of behavior threat assessment in order to develop resources and provide information to Maryland schools that inform practices.
+MCSS seeks to remain abreast of new knowledge emerging from experts in the field of behavior threat assessment in order to develop resources and provide information to Maryland schools that informs practices.
 The Center promotes the use of a public health-informed approach to violence prevention.
-This brief video published by US Department of Homeland Security explains this emerging approach.
+This brief video, published by the US Department of Homeland Security, explains this emerging approach.

 The following resources, tools, and learning opportunities are currently available to all Maryland public, nonpublic, and private schools.